 Cool and Unusual Places to Stay in the United States

-Whenever I’m planning a trip, I love looking for the most unique and unusual places to stay in the United States.
-For me, these spots turn a regular getaway into one of my favorite kinds of adventures, where the stay itself feels just as memorable as the destination.
+Ready for the coolest places to stay in the United States?
+I’ve found that some of the best travel stories come from choosing accommodations that are out of the ordinary and full of character.
+For me, these spots transform a simple 48 hour getaway into one of my favorite kinds of adventures, where the stay itself feels just as memorable as the destination.

 Sleep Beneath the Waves at Jules’ Undersea Lodge in Key Largo, Florida